Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 That's a terrible point that I wanted to make.

-When you have a market where you can actually select and say, well, I like this type of curriculum and I know I trust the people that produced it because I, you know, for whatever, you know, personal reason you come up with, you know, say like Ron Paul has the has a Liberty Institute, right?
+And I know I trust the people that produced it because I, you know, for whatever, you know, personal reason you come up with, you know, say like Ron Paul has the has a Liberty Institute, right?

-And you want to go with Ron Paul's AI that will teach you the curriculum from from Liberty Classroom.
+And you want to go with Ron Paul's AI that will teach you the curriculum from Liberty Classroom.

 You know, Tom Woods promotes that too.